abixen/abixen-platform/README.md

 #How to contribute to the repository
 Contributors wanted to join Abixen Platform project have to comply with a few rules:

-* An preferred IDE is IntelliJ IDEA with default formatting styles
+* A preferred IDE is IntelliJ IDEA with default formatting styles
 * Committed source code must be high quality
 * Committed source code must be formatted
 * A commit has to solve an issue from the product backlog (if missing the issue there, please add previously)